 What are the timescales?

 It is difficult to know exactly how long this project will take to complete as there are a number of steps to complete before the sites would be ready to accept residents.

 How can I have find out more/have my say?

-- All interested parties will also have the opportunity to raise planning concerns through the statutory consultation process as part of any planning application
+- If the proposals progress to the formal planning application stage, all interested parties will have the opportunity to raise planning concerns through the statutory consultation process as part of any planning application

 We will keep these web pages up to date and add further information and dates as they are agreed.